primesoft-group/oneconnexx-docs/_pages/addins/en/standardaddins.md

 language: en
 ---

 The following standard add-ins are currently included in the scope of delivery of the OneConnexx.
-Both the list and the range of functions of the individual add-ins are constantly being expanded.
+Both the list and the range of functions of the individual add-ins are constantly being expanded.<br /><br />

 {:.table .table-striped}
 | --- | --- |